 While I chuckled at his little joke, just hearing the word coffee made my scalp start to itch.
-Of all the drugs out there and the many ways they can be taken (swallowed, inhaled, injected, patched, or poked where the sun don’t shine), caffeine in hot coffee is my only addiction.
+Of all the drugs out there and the many ways to take them — swallowed, inhaled, injected, patched, or poked where the sun don’t shine — caffeine in hot coffee is my only addiction.
 But how I am addicted!
 I wanted some coffee so badly right then.
 And together with those cookies — Heaven!

 I must have moaned again.

 “What?”
 Mamede asked, bringing me back to reality.

 “Oh—ah—nothing, Mamede.
 I was just thinking how good the coffee will taste when we get back home.”